Ares-Developers/Ares-docs/bugfixes/type2/hardcodedwallgateinteractions.rst

 with Yuri's wall (YAWALL) or, indeed, any other walls you might add to the game.
 Ares changes this so that all overlays with ``Wall=yes`` set can have gates "slammed" onto them.

-NB: The automatic joining of walls to the gates still only works for GAWALL and NAWALL however this will be fixed in future.
+.. note:: The automatic joining of walls to the gates still only works for
+	GAWALL and NAWALL however this will be fixed in future.

 .. versionadded:: 0.1